Short Future of Hawaii’s Pure Kona Coffee Fest

 When the world coffee market crashed in 1899, the large plantations shifted to small Japanese-owned family farms.
 As the plantations gave up, land was divided into small 3- to 5-acre parcels and leased to the laborers.
 The cost of these early leases were one-half the crop, and by 1910, only Japanese coffee farms survived.
 The first Filipinos arrived to work pure Kona coffee farms about 1920, picking coffee during the season and returning to the sugar fields in the spring.

-Today many pure Kona Coffee farmers can lay claim to being fifth generation coffee farmers.
+Today many 100% kona coffee company can lay claim to being fifth generation coffee farmers.
 Pure Kona Coffee is an economic mainstay of Kona, where farmers continue the tradition and honor their heritage with every harvest.

 Pure Kona Coffee Hawaiian Dynasty Connection.